Arronk/My-Coding-Journey/log.md

 Not much too report really, spent a couple of hours reading and playing around with my MEAN stack setup and testing it on my local PC

+## Day 25: 04.05.2018

+### Progress: Finished working on the MEAN stack setup on my laptop.

+Focused on MVC, how Node.js works and connecting MongoDB.
+Nothing too exciting and looking forward to getting back to my courses.